ranja-sarkar/GD/logit/readme.md

 ![2](https://github.com/user-attachments/assets/b4188a72-16c3-4a2e-962e-e4a538b304e0)

-The non-linear transformation might make us think logistic regression is a non-linear model.
-However, the linearity does not lie in the probability output but in how the model constructs its decision boundary (the log-odds that is).
+The non-linear transformation (sigmoid) might make us think logistic regression is a non-linear model.
+However, the linearity does not lie in the probability output but in how the model constructs its decision boundary (the log-odds that is) as a linear function.
+The linearity is in the log-odds, not the probability itself.

 <img width="422" alt="lr" src="https://github.com/user-attachments/assets/e63006db-b5e9-4fdb-942e-c8f93f49d503" />

+---

+**Logistic regression is a linear model because it models the log-odds as a linear combination of features.
+The sigmoid function maps the linear predictor to probabilities without affecting the linearity of the decision boundary.
+Despite its classification task and non=linear output, loigstic regressiion earns its place in the family of linear regression models.**

+---

 The odds ratio is basically clarifying how likely the numerator is - to happen relative to not happening.